 1) a pdf of the paper (anonymized according to the Evolang rules);

-2) a .txt file with your results (use the .csv template provided with the dataset and save it as .txt);
+2) a .csv file with your results (use the template provided with the dataset);

 3) a single archive with your supplementary materials (SM).
 You may decide yourself what should be included into the SM, the main requirement is that we should be able to reproduce your results using your SM without additional explanations.
 SM should also be referenced in the main text.